RECLAIMING OUR STORIES:

 ABOUT AGENTS OF CHANGE

 Founded in 2020, Agents of Change is a program that expands our restorative justice methods to encompass community engagement through the arts.
-To that end, we offer free public art projects designed to invite engagement and humanities discourse within underserved and marginalized communities.
+To that end, we offer free public art projects designed to invite engagement in humanities discourse and artmaking experiences within underserved and marginalized communities.

 "WHAT HAPPENED HERE"